hectorsvill/100DaysOfSwift/README.md

 #
 ## StoreKit
 - [Colors](https://github.com/hectorsvill/100DaysOfSwift/tree/master/InAppPurchaseColors)
+    - View a list of colors, In-App Purchase unlocks all colors.

             -  Go to developer account and under Certificates, Identifiers & Profiles create a new certificate (In-App Purchase automaticly selected)
             -  In appstoreconnect go to Feaures, under In-App Purchase add and select Non-Consumable
                 - Set Product ID, Reference Name, Pricing, and add a Localization.
                 - Create a new user by going to Users & Access, Under Sandbox Tester
             - Under Singing&Cabilities, + Capability In-App-Purchase
             - Use Sandbox account for testing

 #
 ## CoreML